havecookie/haveacookie/README.md

 ## Written Instructions

 # About the project
-I commissioned this bot from a lovely freelancer on Fiverr who goes by [mdaniels6758](www.fiverr.com/mdaniels6758).
+I commissioned this bot from a freelancer on Fiverr named [mdaniels6758](www.fiverr.com/mdaniels6758).
 I made some modifications and decided to open source the project in the hopes that it will benefit other Discord users, and that improvements can be brought to the project collectively.

 # Wishlist / Bugs to Fix
 Help, Suggestions, and Pull Requests are much appreciated!